Harsiithaa/Harsiithaa.github.io/index.md

 We have to install Ubuntu on a pendrive using Rufus, which I did perfectly.
 It's all going well until I mistakenly assigned less space for the Ubuntu partition.
 I gave 30 GB for the new OS, and the worst thing is I didn't even realize it was insufficient.
 Now, when I restart my PC, Ubuntu is not showing up and I've come full circle back to where I started.
 It's a mess again!!
 I tried to shrink the disk space again.
 It is not working.
 Then I came to know about GParted, an official GNOME partition-editing application.
 I downloaded it again and with all my cleverness, I installed GParted on my pendrive. (gif: facepalm)</p><br>

 <p>It's time to format again!!
 After formatting my pendrive, I wanted to try again to install Ubuntu and restarted my laptop.
 Ubuntu appeared on my screen!!
 Unexpected things happen when we least expect them.
 So, I opened it and followed the tutorial as it is.
 Then I came across a new term, 'BitLocker encryption.'
 We have to turn off BitLocker encryption in Windows so it allows changes for the new OS.
 I went to Windows, turned it off using the command-line prompt.
 I came back to Ubuntu and finally, I had dual-booted my laptop.</p><br>
-It's a rollercoaster ride, but I learned many new things, terms, and got to know how to troubleshoot errors on my own, which can make things worse or more fun than they are.
+It's a rollercoaster ride, but I learned many new things, terms, and got to know how to troubleshoot errors on my own, which can make things worse or more fun than they are.<br>
 Mistakes I made:

-    1.Giving less disk space
+    * Giving less disk space
-    2.Not having an empty USB ready
+    * Not having an empty USB ready
-    3.Installing GParted on my USB
+    * Installing GParted on my USB
-    4.Not Turning off BitLocker in Windows before installation
+    * Not Turning off BitLocker in Windows before installation

 Things I learned:

-    1.Get to know more about the steps you are following in a tutorial.
+    * Get to know more about the steps you are following in a tutorial.
 In simple terms, don't follow blindly without understanding.
-    2.Got to know the GParted application.
+    + Got to know the GParted application.
-    3.Can troubleshoot my own USB (just kidding).
+    - Can troubleshoot my own USB (just kidding).

 Stay tuned if you want to hear about my experience with Ubuntu or how my Ubuntu is working with less disk space. </font>